pyscript/pyscript/docs/howtos/http-requests.md

 [RFC 9110](https://www.rfc-editor.org/info/rfc9110).

 # Conclusion
 This tutorial demonstrates how to make HTTP requests using `pyfetch` and the `FetchResponse` objects.
-Importing python code/files into the `PyScript` using the `py-env` tag is also covered.
+Importing `Python` code/files into the `PyScript` using the `py-env` tag is also covered.

 Although a simple example, the principals here can be used to create complex web applications inside of `PyScript`,